logo

 sqlReports Home Page

 The sqlReports Home Page acts as a central location for your reports.
-It's easy to create new reports, import reports, and edit reports.
+It's easy to create new reports, edit reports, and import reports.
 Links are created automatically on the home page for your reports, and reports can be grouped together or appear without a group reference.

 The SQL Behind the Report

 The power of sqlReports is the ability to create reports based on Structured Query Language (SQL).
-Below is an example of the SQL area of a report setup (this is from the report that created the output above):
+Below is an example of the SQL query from a report setup (this is from the report that created the output above):

 SRASampleSQL